jadeallencook/gdoc-js/README.md

 # gDoc.js v2.0.1

-Use Google Spreadsheets as your CMS!
+Use Google Spreadsheets as your CMS & to save your inputs!

 [Demo Page](http://jadeallencook.github.io/gDoc.js/)